cosmos/cosmos-sdk/docs/core/store.md

 # New Store package (`store/v2`)

-The SDK is in the process of transitioning to use the types listed here as the default interface for state storage.
-At the time of writing, these cannot be used within an application and are not directly compatible with the `CommitMultiStore` and related types.
+The SDK is in the process of transitioning to use the types in this package as the default interface for state storage.
+Note that these types are not all directly compatible with the types in `store/types`.

-These types use the new `db` sub-module of Cosmos-SDK (`github.com/cosmos/cosmos-sdk/db`), rather than `tmdb` (`github.com/tendermint/tm-db`).
+This package uses the new `db` sub-module of Cosmos-SDK (`github.com/cosmos/cosmos-sdk/db`), rather than `tmdb` (`github.com/tendermint/tm-db`).

 See [ADR-040](../architecture/adr-040-storage-and-smt-state-commitments.md) for the motivations and design specifications of the change.